mittagessen/kraken/README.rst

   $ pip install .

-If you want direct PDF and multi-image TIFF/JPEG2000 support it is necessary to install the `pdf` extras package for PyPi:
+If you want direct PDF and multi-image TIFF/JPEG2000 support it is necessary to install the `pdf` extras package for PyPi.
+On Linux/macOS this uses pyvips;
+on Windows it uses pypdfium2:

 .. code-block:: console